lollobeach/SceneToModel/ObjectDetection/README.md

 -----

 ## Model Training
-[Google Colab](https://colab.google/) was used to train the model, starting from the notebook provides by the documentation of the **Detectron2** it was enough to change some parameters for this use case, like the number of classes to predict and the number of iterations to execute for the training phase.
+[Google Colab](https://colab.google/) was used to train the model.
+Starting from the documentation of **Detectron2**, some parameters were changed for this use case, like the number of classes to predict and the number of iterations to execute for the training phase.
+`OBJ_detectron2.ipynb` provides the Python notebook with the configured model for the training and validation phase.

-The greatest effort was made in the creation of the dataset since that custom icons was used to depict the IoT devices.
-For this purpose [Roboflow](https://roboflow.com/) was useful as it provides an user friendly interface to manage the labeling of the images by facilitating also the teamwork.
-In adding, Roboflow allows to save the dataset in the format supported by this model, **COCO**, and to keep the old versions of the dataset.
+The greatest effort was made in the creation of the dataset since that custom icons were used to depict the IoT devices.
+For this purpose [Roboflow](https://roboflow.com/) was useful, as it provides an user friendly interface to manage the labeling of the images by facilitating also teamwork.
+In addition, Roboflow allows to save the dataset in the format supported by this model, **COCO**, and to keep the old versions of the dataset.

-Devices recognized now:
+Devices recognized:
 - **Gateway**
 - **Movement**
 - **Temperature**